kammitama5/kammitama5.github.io/_posts/2018-6-18-Monday-June-18th.md

   and be a working developer.
 I've actually opted out of a local Category Theory group in town, because I don't think it's useful to me at this juncture.
 I really just need to write a lot of Haskell, fail, understand the errors and get better.
+- Particularly, there are people in the community who have turned out to not be so great at actually getting stuff done in Haskell, even though they talk about Category Theory all the time.
+For someone who is learning because they want to be a Haskell dev, it's distracting and not very helpful.

 ## Rust stuff
 - I have to continue with that later in the middle of this week.
 I had started on Sunday, and I'll